AndreiOros/circles-react-app/README.md

-# boilerplate-react-app
+# Circles generator

-A boilerplate project for creating react application.
-Build with webpack and support for css/scss modules.
+A react application build with webpack and support for css/scss modules, that generates circles on a canvas using the data given by the user.